Thanks to all my loyal customers for their continued support and best wishes for the Festive season.

 There have been changes to the quarantine laws regarding tomato and pepper seed recently in that all seed now needs to be tested for several viral diseases that can adversely impact on tomato production.
 The cost of testing one variety of tomato or pepper seed is $3,500 which means that I will not be importing this seed from Italy at this time.
-I have identified some locally grown tomato seed with Italian heritage and this will be included in my range over the next week or so.
+I have identified some locally grown tomato seed, some with Italian heritage, and this is now included in my range.
+Your feedback welcomed.

 I have reviewed my stock levels and find that I have too much of a number of varieties of herbs and vegetables, and these are being offered at $1.00 less than the normal price.
 All of the seed on special has use-by dates of at least 12/2014 so you can buy with confidence.
 Go to SPECIALS in the category list.